-Katie Carlson, Founder & Director
+Katie Carlson, Founder & Deputy Director

 Katie Carlson is an international gender specialist and the Founder and Director of Paper Crown Institute.
 She is an energetic and vocal advocate for the rights of women and girls around the world, and has been participating in feminist study and activism across different contexts for over 16 years.
 As a specialist in gender and development with a particular focus on the African context and concentrated experience in Rwanda, her areas of expertise include social norms, gender-based violence, gender transformative approaches to equality, community leadership, feminist activism, engaging men and boys, and gender mainstreaming.